numerex/m2m-supervisor/README.md

 ----

 * Redis should be running on the default port
-* If PM2 is installed, you may use `pm2 start processes.json` from the project root to launch the following processes
+* If PM2 is installed, you may use `pm2 start processes.json` from the project root to launch the **m2m-supervisor**

 Processes
 ----

+* **bin/m2m-supervisor** -- This process combines all of the following process elements into a single instance...

 * **bin/m2m-bridge** -- This process will do the following:
  * Wait for Redis to be available, then...